SEESolutions-it/DpdlEngine/README.md

 ## What does the free 'DpdlEngine lite' version provide?

-The 'DpdlEngine lite' release is freely available with some limitations, and can be used to exploit the features of Dpdl and to develop small applications or utility tools.
+The 'DpdlEngine lite' release is available for Free with some limitations, and can be used to exploit the features of Dpdl and to develop small applications or utility tools.
 Some auxiliary Dpdl libraries are released under the open-source GNU license.